katiem0/katiem0.github.io/_tabs/projects.md

 ## Using My Extensions

 All of my GitHub CLI extensions require the [GitHub CLI](https://cli.github.com/) to be installed and authenticated.
 Most extensions support both GitHub.com and GitHub Enterprise Server environments.

-### General Usage Pattern

-Most of my extensions follow a similar pattern:
-1. **List/Export**: Generate reports about current configurations
-2. **Create/Import**: Create resources based on CSV files or copy from another organization

-### Authentication

-Depending on the extension, you may need different scopes for your GitHub authentication.
-Always check the README of each extension for specific authentication requirements.

 ## Contributing